 - Cage-free eggs and egg yolks — 1 gram net carb each

-- Fish, including tuna, trout, anchovies, bass, flounder, mackerel, salmon, sardines, etc. — 0 grams net carbs per 5 ounces
+- Fish (especially fatty fish), including anchovies, bass, flounder, mackerel, salmon, sardines, tuna, trout, etc. — 0 grams net carbs per 5 ounces

 - Cruciferous veggies like broccoli, cabbage, Brussels sprouts and cauliflower — 3–6 grams net carbs per 1 cup

 - Celery, cucumber, zucchini, chives and leeks — 2–4 grams net carbs per 1 cup